What to expect when insuring this full-size passenger van.

 When properly equipped, the GMC Savana can tow up to 10,000 pounds.
 For maximum towing capacity, you may want to choose the latest 2.8L Duramax turbo-diesel option.
 Luckily, this option shouldn’t significantly affect your insurance rates.

-GMC Savana price
+GMC Savana car insurance rates

 |Model||Monthly insurance rate||Base car price|

 Looking for other car brands?
 Compare car makes and models that are similar to the GMC Savana.

 Expect to pay average rates to insure your GMC Savana.
 If your vehicle is equipped with extra safety features or if you qualify for other insurance discounts such as paperless billing or bundling your home and auto insurance, you could save even more.